 Factors that determine hearing aid battery life The battery life of hearing aids depends upon several factors that can influence overall performance and the life of hearing aid batteries.
 These factors are:

 - Period of use – The life of hearing aid batteries is directly proportional to how much is it used.
 A hearing aid that’s used for more number of hours per day is likely to drain the battery of the hearing aid much faster.

 - Hearing loss – Strong amplification is needed to make sounds audible to people with a more profound hearing loss which drains the hearing aid batteries faster.
 People with a more serious case of hearing loss may need to change their batteries more frequently.

 - Weather Conditions – Batteries function differently in different weather conditions.
 Low humidity can dry out the batteries; high humidity can often lead to swelling and leakage, low temperatures can lead to a voltage dip, while high temperatures can affect overall longevity.

 - Features – A simple hearing aid which amplifies sounds may not drain hearing aid battery as fast as a hearing aid equipped with Bluetooth, wireless streaming and tinnitus reduction.
 The added features in a hearing aid drain battery faster due to increased battery consumption.

 - Other factors – Many people have the habit of leaving the hearing aid on while sleeping, showering or when it’s not in use which leads to draining the battery faster.
-Battery continues to deplete even as the hearing aid is not in use hence it’s imperative to switch off the hearing aid when it is not required.
-The electrode material and density also influence the battery life.
+The battery continues to deplete even as the hearing aid is not in use hence it’s imperative to switch off the hearing aid when it is not required.
+The electrode material and density also influence battery life.
 The electrochemical potential, charge density and purity of chemicals all influence the battery life.